Skip to main content

 Can I use a drawing tablet to take notes?

-Yes, you can use a drawing tablet to take notes by connecting it to your computer or using it as a secondary display.
+Yes, you can use a drawing tablet to take notes by connecting it to your computer or using it as a standalone device with note-taking software.

 Is it better to take notes by hand or computer?

-Taking notes by hand is better for memory retention, but typing is faster for transcription.
+Taking notes by hand is better for memory retention and comprehension, while typing on a computer is faster and more efficient for organizing and editing.

 Is it better to take notes with pen or pencil?